Kafka Connect ReplaceField (Confluent) SMT Usage Reference for Confluent Platform

 Predicates

-Transformations can be configured with predicates so that the transformation is applied only to records which satisfy a condition.
-You can use predicates in a transformation chain and, when combined with the Kafka Connect Filter (Kafka) SMT Usage Reference for Confluent Cloud or Confluent Platform, predicates can conditionally filter out specific records.
-For details and examples, see Predicates.
+Configure transformations with predicates to ensure they process only records that satisfy a particular condition.
+You can also use predicates in a transformation chain with the Kafka Connect Filter (Kafka) SMT Usage Reference for Confluent Platform to conditionally filter specific records.
+For more information, see Predicates.